TheNeeloy/temporal-projective-geometry/README.md

 # Project Code for *An Exploration Into AI-Generated Video Hallucination Detection*

+**Note:** This repository is the code for my final project for UIUC CS 445 Fall 2024.

 ## Abstract

 Recent generative models like Sora have shown promise in producing high quality images and videos given text input, but they can also hallucinate inconsistent, undesirable, and irrelevant features.